-[Fourth: That the defendant knew that the transaction was designed in whole or in part to conceal or disguise the nature, location, source, ownership, or

-With respect to the second element, the government must show that, in fact, the property was the proceeds of (describe specific unlawful activity), which is a specified unlawful activity under the statute.
+[Fourth: That the defendant knew that the transaction was designed in whole or in part to conceal or disguise the nature, location, source, ownership, or control of the proceeds of the specified unlawful activity.]
+With respect to the second element, the government must show that, in fact, the property was the proceeds of \\\\\\ (describe specific unlawful activity), which is a specified unlawful activity under the statute.

 With respect to the third element, the government must prove that the defendant knew that the property involved in the transaction were the proceeds of some kind of crime that is a felony under federal, state, or foreign law; although, it is not necessary to show that the defendant knew exactly what crime generated the funds.
-I instruct you that is a felony.
+I instruct you that \\\\\\ is a felony.

-The term "transaction" includes [select from the following, depending on the facts of the case: a purchase, sale, loan, pledge, gift, transfer, delivery or other disposition, or with respect to a financial institution, a deposit, withdrawal, transfer between accounts, exchange of currency, loan, extension of credit, purchase or sale of any stock, bond, certificate of deposit, or other monetary instrument, or any other payment, transfer, or delivery by, through, or to a financial institution, by whatever means effected].
+The term "transaction" includes a purchase, sale, loan, pledge, gift, transfer, delivery or other disposition [with respect to a financial institution, a deposit, withdrawal, transfer between accounts, exchange of currency, loan, extension of credit, purchase or sale of any stock, bond, certificate of deposit, or other monetary instrument] [any other payment, transfer, or delivery by, through, or to a financial institution, by whatever means effected].